 Opened just a few weeks after the 1929 stock market crash that ushered in the Great Depression, the once-luxurious Baker is a relic of the town's past as a resort destination.
 For decades in the late 19th and early 20th centuries, visitors flocked here for the purported benefits of the mineral-rich waters that gave the town its name.
-Today, it'S currently being renovated and scheduled to reopen in 2022 but the memories of the famed that frequented this grand hotel has not been left behind.
-A row of blue signs, commissioned by the Chamber of Commerce, runs along the exterior of the ground floor.
-Among the captions detailing the Baker’s history is a roster of celebrities who once visited: Lawrence Welk, Lyndon B. Johnson, Jack Dempsey, Marlene Dietrich, Clark Gable, Will Rogers, Roy Rogers and the Three Stooges, among others.
+Celebrities who have visited the hotel include Lawrence Welk, Lyndon B. Johnson, Jack Dempsey, Marlene Dietrich, Clark Gable, Will Rogers, Roy Rogers and the Three Stooges.

 This property, as part of our network, has been added for they may have history, validation or folk tales of having spirited activities.
 Please take caution in approaching and visiting these locations, since courtesy, respect, and caution should be a top priority in every Haunted Investigator's style.
 Also, do realize, some of these places may have permanently closed, changed ownership and/or names, or just are not available for your visits.
 Please respect this.
 We are not responsible for the accuracy of the information provided on this listing, but offer it as a first step in finding your next haunted travel destination.
 Please do confirm with the property before making any plans to visit.
 If you visit, tour or investigate this property (or any of our properties), we are not responsible or held liable for any outcomes, lack of evidence or injuries associated with your travels.
 This is only for entertainment purposes, and information provided is only as found in public domains (or as offered by the associated contributor (as a claimed property).
 For more information, please read our TERMS OF SERVICE (linked below).